Cargo Theft Economics

 Realistic total per incident$650K–$1.1M+

-That's the number that should be on your CFO's risk dashboard — not the headline claim figure your TMS reports.
+That's the number that belongs on your CFO's risk dashboard — not the headline claim your TMS reports.

-The fix is not better insurance.
+The fix isn't better insurance.
 Insurance is downstream of the problem.
-The fix is a documented physical security program that reduces incident frequency by 30 to 60 percent within the first 12 months of implementation.
-The components that drive that reduction:
+The fix is a documented security program that drops incident frequency 30–60% in the first 12 months.
+The pieces that drive the drop:

-• Carrier vetting and dispatch verification SOPs that block fictitious pickups before freight moves — see our breakdown on fictitious pickup vs. double brokering
+• Carrier vetting and dispatch verification SOPs that block fictitious pickups before freight moves — see fictitious pickup vs. double brokering

 • Terminal and yard hardening — gate controls, fence inspection cadence, badge audit, camera coverage analysis